 How to speak volcano like a pro

-Terms like vog, laze and pahoehoe are everywhere at the moment, so we asked volcanologist Evgenia Ilyinskaya to help us make sense of them.
+Making sense of terms like vog, laze and pahoehoe with the help of volcanologist Evgenia Ilyinskaya.

 -